Embraces All Aspects of His Calling

 the university—roles he has held since 1999.
 He is one of a few trained

-specialists in maxillofacial prosthodontics in the United States.
+dentista who provides services in maxillofacial prosthodontics in the United States.

 "I've had the